Legalvision

 Are There Exceptions to Copyright Law?

-In the rare event that your screen scraping infringes on copyright, your use could fall under an exception to copyright infringement.
+In the rare event that your screen scraping infringes copyright, your use could fall under an exception to copyright infringement.
 Australian copyright law refers to these exceptions as 'fair dealing.'

 The four ‘fair dealing’ exceptions include using copyright-protected materials for: